 To view further details of our newly revised Canada Top 100 rankings click the link.

 We've also updated and expanded the regional rankings for the ten Canadian Provinces.
 For the first time we've created a Top 100 for the golf rich province of Ontario.
-We now list 280 of Canada's best golf courses, which equates to less than 12% of the nation's total golf facilities.
+We now list 280 of Canada's best golf courses, which equates to just over 10% of the nation's total golf facilities.
 To view further details of our newly revised Canadian Provincial rankings, click the following links:

 If you’d like to get in touch with us about our newly revised Canadian rankings then please do so via the “Respond to this article” link at the top or bottom of this page.
 We look forward to receiving feedback whenever we re-appraise any of our national charts so if there’s something in the above narrative we should be made aware of then by all means let us know about it.